wbste/wbste.github.io/docs/Apps/Shiori.md

 ## Extract into DB

-I converted the CSV to XLSX (I don't get how Excel treats commas just fine within cells and CSVs struggle).
+I converted the CSV to XLSX (I don't get how Excel treats commas just fine within cells and CSVs struggle) and added the headers `url` and `excerpt`.

 > [!warning]
 > You're writing to your database!
 I recommend you write to a backup first, and see how it goes.
 You can always just browse the data with a tool like [DB Browser for SQLite](https://sqlitebrowser.org/).